 The Roots N’ Boots Youth Committee is a group of young individuals ages 12-21 years old.
 They come together as a team to help organize, promote and plan one of the best rodeos in Arizona!
 All of them work hard all year long, along side our chairs giving input on how to continue to make the Roots N’ Boots Rodeo the best experience for our community.
 They spend countless hours at various Town of Queen Creek events promoting not only the rodeo, but our western heritage way of life.
 Our youth learn not only what it takes to put on a great rodeo, they learn to work as a team, they learn about responsibility, they learn to be independent and they learn they can make a difference.
-We are very fortunate to have over 20 Youth Committee Members this year and we look forward to seeing you all in March 2020!

 If you are interested in learning more about our Youth Committee or would like to sponsor them, please contact Myrna Flores at 602-540-6715.

 Introducing our 2019-2020 Roots N’ Boots Queen Creek Youth Committee